djnavarro/workbch/README.md

 remotes::install_github("djnavarro/workbch")
 ```

-The package is built around three families of functions:
+The package is built from four families of functions:

-  - the `set_*` functions create, delete and edit a job
+  - the `set_*` functions create and edit jobs, tasks, etc.
   - the `view_*` functions display information about jobs
   - the `goto_*` functions navigate to projects and webpages

-(though there are a few functions that don’t currently fit this scheme)
+  - the `delete_*` functions delete jobs, tasks, etc.

 ## Example 1: Getting started